didierganthier/space-travellers-hub/README.md

 # 📖 Space Travellers Hub <a name="about-project"></a>

-> Working with the real live data from the SpaceX API.
-Building a web application for a company that provides commercial and scientific space travel services.
-The application will allow users to book rockets and join selected space missions.

 **Space Travellers Hub** is a web application for a company that provides commercial and scientific space travel services.
 The application will allow users to book rockets and join selected space missions.

 ## 🛠 Built With <a name="built-with"></a>